Disease/Disorder

 The rehabilitation clinician follows any ongoing medical or surgical issues.
 If relevant, tests like blood counts, coagulation times and inflammatory markers are monitored.
 Urinalysis and urine culture can be checked to evaluate dysuria.
 Nutritional status, as reflected by tests like prealbumin and vitamin D, is monitored.
 Metabolic function can be tracked via electrolytes, blood urea nitrogen, creatinine, and liver function tests.

 Monitoring myoglobin carefully is also important in situations involving prolonged immobilization and compartment syndrome.
-Detecting and addressing increases in myoglobin can avert secondary complications, including renal failure, in those conditions as well.
-27
+Detecting and addressing increases in myoglobin can avert secondary complications, including renal failure, in those conditions as well.26

 Imaging

 Debility: CT and MRI can be employed to evaluate skeletal muscle mass.
-As well, ultrasound is a fast method of examining muscles at bedside and can be used to evaluate muscle mass and quality.32
+As well, ultrasound is a fast method of examining muscles at bedside and can be used to evaluate muscle mass and quality.29 Bioelectric impedance analysis and dual-energy x-ray absorptiometry may be used to calculate or monitor fat free mass in patients.30,31 In critically-ill patients, body cell mass can be modeled using measurements such as height, leg circumference, weight change, and trunk length.31

 Burns: Currently the gold standard of assessing burn wounds is visual assessment, measuring the length and depth of the injury.
 However, with advancements in technology, there is emerging technology that can assist in further assessments.
-Harmonic and doppler ultrasound imaging are a quick and relatively inexpensive means of assessing depth of burn injury that can be done at bedside.33 Ankle brachial index (ABI), transcutaneous oxygen measurements, fluorescent vascular angiography, and hyperspectral imaging can all be used to assess tissue oxygenation in an area of injury.
-More recently, the use of high-resolution digital photography on devices such as smart phones are on the rise, and can aid in assessing wound size, and may be able to recognize healthy versus necrotic tissue.34
+Harmonic and doppler ultrasound as well as infrared thermography imaging are a quick and relatively inexpensive means of assessing depth of burn injury that can be done at bedside.32 Ankle brachial index (ABI), transcutaneous oxygen measurements, fluorescent vascular angiography, spectrophotometric intracutaneous analysis, laser speckle imaging and hyperspectral imaging can all be used to assess tissue oxygenation in an area of injury.
+More recently, the use of high-resolution digital photography on devices such as smart phones are on the rise, and can aid in assessing wound size, and may be able to recognize healthy versus necrotic tissue.33

 Supplemental assessment tools

 Debility: The Medical Research Council sum score gives a quantified estimation of motor function, including diaphragm muscles, while the patient is still in the ICU.
-The 6 Minute Walk Test provides information about functional capacity when ambulation is possible again.8
+The 6 Minute Walk Test provides information about functional capacity when ambulation is possible again.7 In addition to a thorough strength and neurologic exam, electromyography and nerve conduction studies can allow for the diagnosis of critical illness polyneuropathy, critical illness myopathy, and acute inflammatory demyelinating polyneuropathy.6,7

 Early predictions of outcomes